MischaU8/yumyum/materials/object-opacity-transparency_4VVpPcWmwuA.md

 Version:
 Uploaded: 2023-04-24

-yum yum Floyd here with a quick look at the object opacity material attribute in Plasticity

 Make sure the [[render mode]] is enabled then select the objects you'd like to manipulate and press `M` on the keyboard to access the [[material attributes]].

 By default the *opacity* attribute will have a value of 1 which produces an opaque surface, reducing this value will produce a transparent material.